onlinecity/gatewayapi-docs/docs/smpp.rst

 Connection
 ----------
-Use the following to connect
+Use the following to connect.
+We recommend to connect to two hosts.
+When we do scheduled maintainence, only one host is restarted at a time.
+By keeping a connection to two hosts, constant connectivity can be achieved.

 ================= =================================
+Host              a.smpp.gatewayapi.com
-Host              smpp1.gatewayapi.com
+Host              b.smpp.gatewayapi.com
-Port              7777
+Port              2775, 7777
-Port TLS          7778
+Port TLS          7778, 8775
 Bind type         Transceiver or transmitter and receiver.
-Maximum sessions  1 transceiver or 1 transmitter/receiver.
 ================= =================================

 Supported SMPP commands